SausageMuffins/Deeper-Learning-With-Pytorch/README.md

 - 2024 May 28: I have udpated the requirements.txt and added my implementation for the multi-layer-perceptron (MLP) neural network.
 - 2024 May 23: I have updated the README.md for easy installation and the expected file structure in the future.
 The first model to be implemented will be MLP in the coming week.

+**DISCLAIMER:**
+I am just another curious individual that happens to be interested in the state-of-the-art research on deep learning and neural networks.
+My work here is simply an exploratory process to gain a deeper understanding on the neural networks on a more technical level.
+When I am stuck with any parts of the code, I seek advise from various forums, platforms and even Large Language Models to fix the bug just like any other person would.

+P.S.
+If you find any parts of my code not optimal, kindly send a pull request with your explanations (because I would like to learn from you as well! 🥹)

 ---

 ## File Structure